How Long Does Foreclosure Take in Florida?

 Contested cases take 180-400+ days because of discovery, motions, mediation requirements, and trial scheduling backlogs.
 Uncontested cases can move faster, sometimes wrapping up in 120-180 days.
 FL Statute 45.031 governs foreclosure sales: after the court enters a final judgment of foreclosure, the clerk schedules an auction with at least 20 days' notice before the sale date.

 One thing many homeowners don't realize: if the house sells at auction for less than what's owed on the mortgage, the lender can pursue a deficiency judgment against you for the difference.
 Florida allows this under Statute 702.06.
-Lenders don't always pursue it, especially on smaller balances, but it's a real risk that can follow you for years.
+Some lenders do not pursue it, especially on smaller balances, but it's a real risk that can follow you for years.

 Alternatives to Foreclosure